vaerl/powerfox/README.md

 # powerfox

-Server and `systemd`-service/trigger to automatically read your power-consumption and calculate costs.
+Server and `systemd`-service/trigger to automatically read your power-consumption, calculate costs and inform via Discord.

 ## Setup